-In this section, we present a characterization of the Borda method proved by [YOU 74].
-This method is considered as a choice procedure, i.e. a procedure mapping each profile of weak orders on A to a non-empty subset of A. In this context, the Borda method works as follows: for each candidate a, we calculate a score (Borda score) B(a) equal to the sum of the ranks of candidate a in the weak orders of the voters.
-In case of tie, we use the mean rank.
-The choice set then contains the candidate(s) with the smallest score.
-Example 19.11 illustrates how the scores are computed.
-Note that, in this example, the Borda method is used to rank and not to choose.
+A characterization of the Borda method In this paragraph, we present a characterization of the Borda method proved by Young (1974).
+He considers this method as a choice procedure, i.e., a procedure mapping each profile of weak orders on A to a non-empty subset of A. In this context, the Borda method works as follows: for each candidate a, we calculate a score (Borda score) B(a) equal to the sum of the ranks of candidate a in the weak orders of the voters.
+In case of tie, one uses the mean rank.
+The choice set then contains the candidate(s) with the largest score(s).
+Example 11 illustrates how the scores are computed.
+Notice that, in this example, the Borda method is used to rank and not to choose.

-Formalization 19.7.
-A choice procedure is a function $f : WO(A)^n \to 2^A \setminus \emptyset$.
-To each nuple of weak orders, f associates a non-empty subset of A, interpreted as the set of the best candidates.
-The Borda method is defined by:
+A choice procedure is a function $f : \mathcal{WO}(A)^n \to 2^A \setminus \emptyset$ .
+To each n-uple of weak orders, f associates a non-empty subset of A, interpreted as the set of the best candidates.
+The Borda method is defined by :